 90% – 92.9% Attendance

 My child is trying to avoid coming to school.
 What should I do?

 - Don’t give in and keep them home – this gives the impression that school attendance is not important and is likely to make things worse

 - Do talk to us.
 We want to help – please contact your child’s class teacher in the first instance.
-Our Welfare Manager, Mrs Sharp, is also available to help
+Our Welfare Leader, Mrs Sharp, is also available to help